DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 ## Overview

 * A [basic PI-control algorithmn](/link) written in C is compiled and executed on Neorv32, resembling a safety-critical motor control task.
-* The user can control the speed and direction of the motor while injecting faults into the program counter register of Neorv32 where control flow errors might manifest.
+* The the speed and direction of the motor can be controlled while faults are injected into the program counter register of Neorv32 where control flow errors might manifest.
-* The smart watchdog monitors each instruction executed by Neorv32 and classifies accordingly, i.e. normal execution or control flow error detected.
+* The smart watchdog monitors each instruction executed by Neorv32 and classifies accordingly, i.e. normal program execution or control flow error detected.
+* Smart watchdog class decisions and other information is extracted to a Python GUI over UART for displaying to the demo attendees.

 ## Demonstration Setup